Computers & Software for Astronomy

 The right side panel will cover the wires.
 Believe it or not, I tried to be very careful where I placed the wires on the computer, since the case I ended up with has a clear side door.
 The case provides a number of convenient routing paths that make this a bit easier.
 The disk drive wires were tough (yellow and red) to run to the bottom as a pass through area didn't quite line up with the board connectors.

-Laptop Upgrade Discussion:
+Laptop Upgrade Discussion from 2011:

 Multiple Core Computers are critical for image processing!
 I found my 2004 model single-core laptop just wasn't cutting it when processing images in the field, and I've been watching laptop prices and features carefully since the new Intel "Core I-" processors came out.
 Best Buy had a good deal and 11/2010 I acquired a Dell Inspiron N7010 laptop with these features: 17.3" LED screen, Blu-ray optical drive, 640GB hard drive, 6GB memory, Windows 7 64-bit OS, and a Intel Core I5-460M processor.
 (There has been a worldwide shortage of blu-ray drives for notebook computers, and laptops with blu-ray are hard to find and command a premium price.)
 Complete specs for the true geeks are further below.